A44em/KITTI/README.md

-# KITTI
+# KITTI & RadarScenes
-### This project is to explore KITTI dataset and utilize it
+### This project is to explore KITTI & RadarScenes datasets and utilize them
-#### The repo contains a notebook that downloads a sample and explore it
+#### The repo contains a notebook & python files that downloads a sample and explore it